Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Framework 2: Acknowledge-Ask-Advocate (AAA)

-This framework is better suited to complex B2B sales where objections often mask deeper concerns.
+Better suited to complex B2B sales where the stated objection often masks a deeper concern.

-- Acknowledge: Show you heard and understood the concern.
-Do not dismiss it or immediately counter it.
+- Acknowledge: Show you heard the concern.
+Do not dismiss or counter it.

-- Ask: Ask a clarifying question to understand what is really behind the objection.
+- Ask: Ask a clarifying question.
 The surface objection is rarely the real one.

-- Advocate: Once you understand the true concern, offer your perspective or evidence that addresses it.
+- Advocate: Once you understand the true concern, offer evidence that addresses it.

 The 25 Objections: Scripts, Context, and Follow-Up Strategies